MEET OUR FOUNDER

 “I wanted to create a safe space for people to heal, grow, unwind, share their journeys and connect with likeminded people.
 I want to open up the discovery of, amongst other things, gentle movement and breath healing; even to those who never even considered yoga, pilates or meditation.
 I am driven to change the way we feel, think and approach mental health, as well as chronic illnesses in our daily lives and workplaces.”

 Having spent most of her life in hospitals, Kammy was forced to prioritise her health from a very early age .
 At the age of 5, Kammy was diagnosed with a rare bone disease called Fibrous Dysplasia; there is no cure for it.
-She has gone through numerous surgeries, hospitalisations, treatments (including chemotherapy), countless painkillers and medications, sleepless nights from unbearable pain and the loss of ‘normality’.
+She has gone through numerous surgeries, hospitalisations, treatments (including chemotherapy), countless medications, sleepless nights from unbearable pain and the loss of ‘normality’.

 Due to several treatments and medications she later developed Discoid Eczema, followed by various stomach and bowel problems.
 She also went on to experience early signs of liver failure at the age of 8.
 Doctors then diagnosed her with Coeliac disease, IBS and dairy intolerances.

 At the start of 2015, sadly Kammy was diagnosed with Bulimia Nervosa, severe depression and an anxiety disorder.
 Although she had been suffering since she was a teenager.